robo-friends/m-explore-ros2/README.md

 --------

 Build as a standard colcon package.
 There are no special dependencies needed (use rosdep to resolve dependencies in ROS).
-You should use brach specific for your release i.e. `foxy` for foxy.

 RUNNING
 -------